jotaraz/SparseMatricesForParallelAssembly/README.md

 ### 3. Assembly in CSC
 For example when using the Newton method to solve a nonlinear PDE, we only use 1. to find the structure of the matrix, but we directly change the entries of the CSC matrix

+There is a 0-th step:

+### 0. Preparation
+The grid needs to be partitioned...

 ## General Idea

 ### 1. The true assembly